fabnicol/mkg_docker_image/README.md

 `# docker exec -it ID bash`

 and within it examine **nohup.out** which logs the job.
 Then exit as usually (`Ctrl-P, Ctrl-Q`).

+### Switching from Plasma to Gnome and back

+You should create one image for Gnome and another for Plasma.
+Just checkout the **gnome** branch of this repository, then build your image and run as above without modification to obtain a Gnome desktop rather than a default Plasma desktop.
+If you want to preserve both options, it is advised to tag your images accordingly.
+For example, checkout the **gnome** branch and run:

+`# docker build -t mygentoo:gnome-1.0 .`

+When completed checkout back to the **master** branch and run:

+`# docker build -t mygentoo:plasma-1.0 .`

+Then you can run either image using the same `mkg()` function in ~/.bashrc as above.

 ### Reusing MKG Docker images